Internet Archive Scraper

 Output

 One dataset row per item.
-Pricing is pay-per-result: you are only charged for genuine item rows (ok: true).
+You are only charged for genuine item rows (ok: true).
 Diagnostic rows are never charged — this includes:

 - empty/invalid input (